How to Teach Mandarin to Beginners with Simple Stories

-If you have a large class, use a document camera to display the text, or read from an e-book version.
+If you have a large class, use a document camera to display the text or read from an e-book version.

 I like to use this technique after reading a story once through entirely.

-A few simple props, made by your students before the theater, add a lot of fun to this technique.
+A few simple props made by your students before the theater add a lot of fun to this technique.

-Draw a mural
+5. Draw a mural of the story

 Read a sentence or two from the story.
 Pause and get a student to volunteer to draw its meaning on the board.
 As the student draws, you might ask a few questions about the sentences or the drawing to keep students from the temptation to talk about something else.